Mar 22, 2026

 Questions:

-• Have you ever noticed a scam while you were on social media?
+• Have you ever noticed a scam on one of these contact methods?
 What was it?

 • How can you tell whether something on social media is valid or a fraud?